Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Introduction

-The goal of this paper is to address these knowledge gaps.
+The goal of this paper is to address elastoinertial rectification in a 2D fluidic channel with a compliant, nearly incompressible elastic layer forming the top wall.
 To this end, Sec.~\ref{sec:2D} presents the theoretical formulation and asymptotic analysis of FSI in a 2D channel bounded by a rigid bottom surface and a slender elastic layer above.
 The analysis involves an oscillatory Newtonian viscous fluid flow interacting with a linearly elastic, nearly incompressible soft solid.
 First, in Sec.~\ref{sec:gov_eq}, we outline the governing equations for the fluid flow under the lubrication approximation and develop the coupling between fluid and solid mechanics using the combined foundation model proposed by \citet{CV20}.
 Second, in Sec.~\ref{sec:perturbation}, we perform a perturbation expansion assuming weak compliance, following the methodology of \citet{ZR24}.
 Using phasors, we derive analytical solutions for both the primary (periodic) and secondary (cycle-averaged, or streaming) flow.
 Section~\ref{sec:simulations} addresses the computational methodology and direct simulation approach.
 We provide details of the variational formulation for ALE-FSI, following the framework established by \citet{NZSHK23} and employing quasi-direct coupling between the coupled fluid--solid subproblem and the mesh-motion subproblem.
 Additionally, we briefly outline the implementation and solution of the variational problem using the FEniCS open-source finite element library.
 In Sec.~\ref{sec:results}, we present comparisons between theoretical predictions and the computational results, discussing their alignment and providing physical interpretations.
-Specifically, we validate the theoretical predictions of the pressure distribution, displacement at the fluid--solid interface, and cycle-averaged pressure against the ALE-FSI simulations over a range of values of the key dimensionless groups: the Womersley number and the elastoviscous number.
+Specifically, we validate the theoretical predictions for the pressure distribution, displacement at the fluid--solid interface, and cycle-averaged pressure against ALE-FSI simulations over a range of key dimensionless groups: the Womersley number and the elastoviscous number.
 Finally, Sec.~\ref{sec:conclusion} concludes the paper.
 Several appendices provide further details of the analytical calculations in other regimes of interest.